emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 {: style=""}
 * E(F) ≈ v / 2<sup>tag_length</sup>   ,

 where v is the number of decryption function invocations.
 Following the constraints in {{instances}}, AES-GCM-SST and Rijndael-GCM-SST achieve this ideal.
-AES-GCM-SST ignificantly outperforms AES-GCM, where for AES-GCM (assuming δ≈1) the expected number of forgeries is
+AES-GCM-SST significantly outperforms AES-GCM, where for AES-GCM (assuming δ≈1) the expected number of forgeries is

 {: style=""}
 * E(F) ≈ v<sup>2</sup> ⋅ ℓ / 2<sup>tag_length+1</sup>   .